Marina Bay Sands: Facilities

 Moshe Safdie designed an Art Path within the resort, incorporating installations by five artists including Zheng Chongbin, Antony Gormley and Sol LeWitt.
 The pieces are meant to play on environmental influences including light, water and wind, integrating art with architecture.

 Attraction

-Wonder Full is a nighttime multimedia show displayed by Marina Bay Sands.
-It is designed by the Australian based multimedia company Laservision and incorporated various Laservision technology such as the Stella Ray.
+In 2011, Marina Bay Sands launched a nightly light and water show, titled Wonder Full, a multimedia show designed by the Australian multimedia company Laservision and incorporated various Laservision technology such as the Stella Ray.
 The show starts off with a single drop of water, representing the birth of life.
-It later stages through important stages of the person`s life such as childhood, development through age and adulthood.
+It later stages through important stages of a person's life such as childhood, development through age and adulthood.

+In 2017, Wonder Full was replaced with a new light and water show, titled Spectra.
+Set to an original orchestral soundtrack composed by Singaporean producer and composer Kenn C., Spectra is a state-of-the-art multimedia experience that is dramatic in scale and unique in style.
+The 15-minute show is currently staged every night at 8pm and 9pm (Sundays to Thursdays), with a third show at 10pm on Fridays and Saturdays.